Zh-alen/4432space/README.md

 # 4432space
-my first repository, for comp4432.
+This is my first repository, for comp4432 group project.
+And I learn to use github.